acjh/peniwern/write-up.md

 ➔ Home page: index.html

 ➔ Description of the website
-  * Organization website: This submission is a refreshed look with hopefully better UX (in particular, mobile experience) for peniwern.sg (a relative's site).
+  * Organization website: This submission is a refreshed look with better mobile UX for peniwern.sg, by having a responsive UI and categorization of products.

 ➔ Where to locate each element in the website
   * Bootstrap